dinhanhthi/tomChat/README.md

 An UI to run seamlessly LLM services (OpenAI, Claude, Gemini, Mistral,...)

+## Important note why stop using PGLite

+PGLite works well overall - all tables are created and the `chatsDb.ts` functions as expected.
+However, there are issues with loading chats, conversations, and messages between the home page and current chat page.
+React rendering problems keep occurring, likely due to handling the database entirely on the client side.
+With limited time to troubleshoot this approach, I questioned its value.

+Therefore, I've decided to switch to using a separate Postgres server and handle database interactions from the server side instead.
+This allows me to learn something new rather than continuing with PGLite, which isn't widely used in production environments.

 ## Getting Started

 To get started, install [nvm](https://github.com/nvm-sh/nvm) and use it to install the desired version of Node.js and [Yarn](https://yarnpkg.com/).